 The City of Cape Town’s new financial year started in July and ward councillors are putting into motion their plans for their allocated budget.

-This week we speak to another three of the seven councillors who have wards in the Southern Mail distribution area, including Gerry Gordon from Ward 67, Monty Oliver from Ward 63 and William Akim from Ward 66.
+This week we speak to three of the seven councillors in the Southern Mail distribution area, including Gerry Gordon from Ward 67, Monty Oliver from Ward 63 and William Akim from Ward 66.

 Each ward councillor is provided with a budget of R850 000 each financial year, from July 1 to 30 June 30, for allocation to ward-specific projects.

 These are often drawn from a “wish-list” each ward councillor maintains at their sub-council and which is compiled throughout the year.

 It includes all projects and suggestions received from residents and organisations.
 The funds are divided into operational and capital expenditure (capex).
 The first draft is presented at sub-council and monitored at subsequent meetings.

 Richard White, Sub-council 20 manager, said the City of Cape Town plans three years in advance, but ward allocations are planned 13 months in advance.
 The initial process starts in July of one year to then be completed and implemented by June the following year.
 The sub-council sends out a notice every year around June/July requesting resi-dents to provide input into the ward allocations.